simon8029/canechair.cli/README.md

 * and Others

 ### Highlight
-* React, JSX, TSX, ES6, and TypeScript syntax support.
+* React, JSX, ES6 syntax support.
 * Language extras beyond ES6 like the object spread operator.
 * A dev server that lints for common errors.
 * CI integrated for Travis and Appveyor